TrendingTechnology/spotify-clone/README.md

 ### Login
 Login is done by spotify authorization, you have to login with a spotify account in order to see my playlist.
 In this API fetch I fetch my real spotify data.
+In this fetch I just fetch my name and one playlist its description from Spotify the Player is not funtioned yet .